Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Introduction

+All non-trivial structures in data or probability distributions correspond to dependencies among the different features, or~variables.
+These dependencies can be present among pairs of variables, {\ie} pairwise, or can be \textit{higher-order}.
+A~dependency, or~interaction, is called higher-order if it is inherently a property of more than two variables and~if it cannot be decomposed into pairwise quantities.
+The~term has been used more generally to refer simply to complex interactions, as for example in~\cite{Ghazanfar2020} to refer to changes in gene co-expression over time;~in this article, however, it is used only in the stricter sense defined in Section~\ref{sec:background}.

-In this manuscript, we investigate the role of higher-order dependencies between variables.
-By higher-order, we mean any structure of the system that is inherently a property of more than two variables, and that cannot be decomposed into pairwise quantities.
-The reason we are interested in higher-order structure is twofold.
-First of all, higher-order dependence corresponds to a fundamentally different kind of communication between the components of a system.
-If a system contains higher-order dependencies, then its structure cannot be represented by a graph, but requires a hypergraph, where a single edge can connect more than two nodes.
-We would like to be able to detect, and describe such systems accurately.
-Second, higher-order interactions play an important role in Nature, and they have been identified in genetic \citep{Lezon2006, Watkinson2009, Kuzmin2018, Weinreich2013}, neuronal \citep{Panas2013, Tkacik2014, Ganmor2011, Yu2011, Gatica2021}, ecological \citep{Sanchez2019, Grilli2017, Li2021}, drug interaction\citep{Tekin2018}, social \citep{Alvarez2021, Cencetti2021, Grabisch1999}, and physical \citep{Matsuda2000, Cerf1997} interaction networks.\\
+The reason such higher-order structures are interesting is twofold.
+First, higher-order dependence corresponds to a fundamentally different kind of communication and interaction among the components of a system.
+If~a system contains higher-order interactions, then its dependency structure cannot be represented by a graph and~requires a hypergraph, where a single `hyperedge' can connect more than two nodes.
+It is desirable to be able to detect and~describe such systems accurately, which requires a good understanding of higher-order interactions.
+Second, higher-order interactions might play an important role in nature, and~have been identified in various interaction networks, including genetic~\cite{Lezon2006, Watkinson2009, Kuzmin2018, Weinreich2013}, neuronal~\cite{Panas2013, Tkacik2014, Ganmor2011, Yu2011, Gatica2021}, ecological~\cite{Sanchez2019, Grilli2017, Li2021}, drug interaction~\cite{Tekin2018}, social~\cite{Alvarez2021, Cencetti2021, Grabisch1999}, and~physical~\cite{Matsuda2000, Cerf1997} networks.
+Furthermore, there is evidence that higher-order interactions are responsible for the rich dynamics~\cite{Battiston2021} or bistability~\cite{Skardal2020} in biological networks; for example, synthetic lethality experiments have shown that the trigenic interactions in yeast form a larger network than the pairwise interactions~\cite{Kuzmin2018}.

-\paragraph{Higher-order information} Interacting parts of a system are dependent in the sense that they contain or exchange shared information.
-It should come as no surprise, then, that information theory is one of the most successful approaches to describing dependency structures.
-The central questions in information theory are thus of dependence between variables.
-Two variables $A$ and $B$ with joint probability distribution $p(A, B)$ are \textit{independent} iff for all realisations $A=a$ and $B=b$, we have that

-Two variables are \textit{dependent} insofar as this equation does not hold.
-Quantifying the dependence thus comes down to the question: \textit{How different is the joint distribution from the product of the marginals?} The most canonical way to quantify the difference between two distributions is the KL-divergence, defined for two distributions $p$ and $q$ over a continuous variable $X$ with support $\mathcal{X}$ as

-Indeed, the KL-divergence of the joint and the product of the marginals is of central importance in information theory, and called the Mutual Information (MI):

-where $H(S)$ is the entropy of variables $S$.
-This immediately suggests a generalisation to dependence among a set $S = \{X_0, \ldots , X_n\}$ of $n$ variables as: